Kickin' Since 1940

 |1977||Romania||Fifteen days of performances behind the Iron Curtain|

 The Rangerettes have appeared in major football bowl games across the nation and have performed in every New Year's Cotton Bowl Classic since 1951.
 They provided the halftime entertainment for three East-West Shrine Bowl games in Palo Alto, California in the 1980s, the only organization to ever be invited for return engagements in the history of this all-star game.
 Cover girls on hundreds of publications including Life, Newsweek, Esquire, Texas Monthly, and Texas 24/7, the Rangerettes have also been the subject of articles in many major American magazines and newspapers.
 They were featured in the Cinerama movie, "Seven Wonders of the World," and have appeared on many major national television programs.
-As part of their 75th Anniversary, the Rangerettes were the focus of a new documentary film, "Sweethearts of the Gridiron", to be released publicly in September of 2016.
+As part of their 75th Anniversary, the Rangerettes were the focus of a documentary film, "Sweethearts of the Gridiron", released September of 2016, and available at www.sweetheartsofthegridiron.com.